esparig/esparig.github.io/_posts/2019-03-08-my-first-hash-code-experience.markdown

 ![diploma](../../../../../assets/img/hashcode2019diploma.png)

-The whole HashCode experience was very enriching.
-The fact that the problem to solve is NP-hard (Wikipedia), and you must aim for a good enough solution, not only look for the best algorithm and data structure, is challenging and exciting.
+The whole Hash Code experience was very enriching.
+The fact that the problem to solve is [NP-hard](https://en.wikipedia.org/wiki/NP-hardness), and you must aim for a good enough solution, not only look for the best algorithm and data structure, is challenging and exciting.

 We noted some things to improve for future competitions:
 - Speed up coding skills.